Racism in Canada: South Asian Canadians

-In recent years, South Asian Canadians--particularly those of Indian descent--have faced increasing levels of racial discrimination both online and in public spaces.
+In recent years, South Asian Canadians—particularly those of Indian descent—have faced increasing levels of racial discrimination both online and in public spaces.
 Verbal attacks often invoke stereotypes about hygiene, language, food or accusations of "overpopulating" Canada.
 These forms of racism have intensified amid growing anti-immigrant sentiment, particularly in the wake of the COVID-19 pandemic, and are often linked to public debates about international students, labour competition, and housing.
 South Asians have reported being told to "go back to your country," and have experienced cultural shaming of their food, clothing and accents.
 These forms of exclusion echo earlier instances of anti-South Asian racism in Canadian history, such as the rejection of Sikh passengers abroad the Komagata Maru in 1914, which reflected a broader effort to prevent Indian immigration to Canada.

-In addition to external discrimination, some scholars have identified the persistence of colourism--a preference for lighter skin tones--as a form of internalized colonialism within South Asian communities.
+In addition to external discrimination, some scholars have identified the persistence of colourism—a preference for lighter skin tones—as a form of internalized colonialism within South Asian communities.
 These beauty standards, shaped by global media and colonial histories, continue to affect how class, caste, and gender operate within diasporic experiences.
 These patterns are not only local, but part of broader global systems of racial capitalism, postcolonial migration, and transnational identity politics, which structure the lives of racialized communities across borders.

 Sikhs

 Anti-Sikh sentiment in Canada has a historical and contemporary presence marked by several key events and ongoing issues.
 Early instances include the 1907 Bellingham Race Riot, where South East Asian and South Asian immigrants, mostly Sikhs, were violently targeted by white mobs in Washington (state), spilling over into Canadian anti-immigrant sentiments and the Pacific Northwest.

-The 1914 Komagata Maru incident further highlighted institutional racism when 376 Indian passengers, mostly Sikhs, were denied entry into Canada and forced to return to India, where many faced persecution.
+The 1914 Komagata Maru incident further highlighted institutional racism when 376 British Indian passengers, mostly Sikhs, were denied entry into Canada and forced to return to India, where many faced persecution from colonial authorities.

 Following the Air India Flight 182 attack, and more significantly after the September 11 attacks, Sikhs in Canada experienced increased xenophobia and hate crimes, often being perceived as security threats and mistaken for Muslims due to their turbans and beards.